Q: Is it important to have a dedicated Scheduling Coordinator or can this function be shared amongst all of the front desk staff?

 The real reason behind this is usually that the person who is “responsible” for this (if there is someone assigned to it in your practice) doesn’t have any training on how to do it.

 So if you have a high staff turnover, the first question I would ask is, “Who’s responsible for this?”
 Second question, “Does this person actually have time to do this job” Third, “Are they trained properly?”

 It actually comes down to an executive function.
 The problem in this scenario is not “bad staff” or “nobody to hire.”
 The problem scenario is untrained or inept executives.
 Sort that out and you won’t have this problem anymore.
-At MGE, we train doctors and office managers to be effective executives.
-Give us a call if you’d like help with this.
+At MGE, we train doctors and office managers to be effective executives, and our online training platform, DDS Success, trains many of the position in your office so you have the best team possible.
+Give us a call at (800) 640-1140 if you’d like help with this.